 Prenuptial agreements are a trend among the millennial generation.
 It is not entirely clear yet, but perhaps millennials are signing prenuptial agreements because they are more cautious about marriage than their baby boomer parents, or perhaps they are entering into these agreements because they are getting married later in life and have more assets to protect.
 Whatever the reason, prenuptial agreements are becoming more common in divorces in Colorado and across the nation.

-A prenuptial agreement, sometimes called a premarital agreement, prenup, or antenuptial agreement, is an agreement between two people who intend to marry (a “marital agreement” is an agreement between two parties who are already married and who intend to remain married, sometimes called a “postnup” or “postnuptial agreement”).
-Usually, a prenuptial agreement delineates how the parties’ property owned at the time of marriage, and the property each will accumulate during the marriage, will be divided between the parties upon divorce.
-Colorado courts have recognized and enforced prenuptial agreements for over one hundred years and have held that it is the public policy of Colorado to uphold such agreements generally.
+Usually, a prenuptial agreement explains how the parties’ property owned at the time of marriage, and the property each will accumulate during the marriage, will be divided upon divorce.
+Colorado courts have recognized and enforced prenuptial agreements for over 100 years and have held that it is the public policy of Colorado to uphold such agreements generally.
 However, under certain circumstances, a court may not enforce the agreement.

 The bases for which a person can challenge a prenuptial agreement depend on when the parties signed the agreement as the law regarding prenuptial agreements underwent revisions in 1986 and again in 2014.
 The Uniform Premarital and Marital Agreements Act is the current version.
 See C.R.S. § 14-2-301, et seq.
 The bases for challenging an agreement are largely similar, although there are subtle nuances.
-Generally, the two most common bases for challenging the enforcement of a prenuptial agreement are (1) involuntariness and (2) inadequate disclosures, and a third, newer and less common basis for challenging enforcement is (3) inadequate or no legal representation.
-Id. § 14-2-309.
+Generally, the two most common bases for challenging the enforcement of a prenuptial agreement are:

 Challenging a Premarital Agreement